-8. OTHER RECEIVABLES Unaudited March 31, 2015 Audited December 31, 2014 (Rupe es '000) Petroleum development levy and other duties - note 8.1 1,368,313 1,367,956 Price differential claims , , - on imported purchases - note 8.2 295,733 295,733 - on high speed diesel (HSD) - note 8.3 343,584 343,584 - on imported motor gasoline - note 8.4 2,071,107 2,071,107 Sales tax refundable - note 8.5 1,166,064 1,299,263 Receivable under inland freight equalisation mechanism 1,054,547 980,903 Receivable from related parties 2,719,818 2,000,064 Service cost receivable from associate company - PAPCO 9,821 9,955 Staff retirement benefit schemes 1,323,552 1,226,448 Taxes recoverable - note 8.6 968,073 968,073 Others 87,011 54,026 11,407,623 10,617,112 Less: Provision for impairment (223,225) (223,225) 11.184.398 10.393.887
+8. OTHER RECEIVABLES Unaudited March 31, 2016 (Rupe Audited December 31, 2015 es '000) Petroleum development levy, sales tax and other duties (net) - note 8.1 1,190,802 1,550,294 Price differential claims - on imported purchases - note 8.2 295,733 295,733 - on high speed diesel (HSD) - note 8.3 343,584 343,584 - on imported motor gasoline - note 8.4 2,071,107 2,071,107 Regulatory duty receivable - note 8.5 118,404 118,404 Receivable under inland freight equalisation mechanism 1,027,385 971,734 Receivable from related parties - note 8.6 275,627 305,236 Service cost receivable from associate company - PAPCO 15,430 11,136 Staff retirement benefit schemes 218,824 250,814 Receivable from Oil Marketing Companies 1,782,375 1,862,207 Taxes recoverable - note 8.7 968,073 968,073 Others 84,166 73,571 8,391,510 8,821,893 Less: Provision for impairment (223,225) (223,225) 8,168,285 8,598,668

-- Includes petroleum development levy amounting to Rs.
-1,357,013 thousand (2014: Rs.
-1,357,013 thousand) recoverable from the Government of Pakistan (GoP) on account of export sales.
-In 2014, the FBR through the Large Taxpayers Unit (LTU) completed the verification exercise for claims amounting to Rs.
-938,866 thousand, a refund of which was received during such year.
-The remaining claims are under verification and the Company is confident of recovery of the amount in full on completion of the verification exercise by FBR. - 8.2 Represents receivable from the GoP on account of price differential on imports and the ex-refinery price on direct and retail sales during the period 1990-2001. - 8.3 Represents price differential claim from the GoP on local / imported purchases of HSD which was based on rates notified by the GoP to subsidize petroleum prices by restricting the increase in prices in order to reduce the burden of rising oil prices on the end consumers. - Represents the Company's share of price differential claims on account of import of motor gasoline by the Company, being the difference between the landed cost and ex-refinery prices announced by Oil and Gas Regulatory Authority (OGRA).
+- 8.1 Includes petroleum development levy amounting to Rs.
+1,364,775 thousand (2015: Rs.
+1,364,069 thousand) recoverable from the Government of Pakistan (GoP) on account of export sales.
+In 2011, the Company approached the GoP and Federal Board of Revenue (FBR) for settlement thereof.
+The GoP sought certain information which was duly provided by the Company.
+The FBR through Large Taxpayers Unit (LTU) completed the verification exercise for claims amounting to Rs 938,866 thousand, a refund cheque against which was received last year.
+During 2015, verification exercise of further claims amounting to Rs 182,004 thousand was completed by the authorities.
+The remaining claims are under verification and the Company is confident of recovery of the amount in full on completion of the verification exercise by FBR. - Further, this also includes sales tax refundable on account of export sales against which the Company has filed claims with FBR and is actively pursuing for its recovery. - 8.2 Represents receivable from the GoP on account of price differential on imports and the ex-refinery price on direct and retail sales during the period 1990-2001. - 8.3 Represents price differential claim from the GoP on local / imported purchases of HSD which was based on rates notified by the GoP to subsidize petroleum prices by restricting the increase in prices in order to reduce the burden of rising oil prices on the end consumers.

+Represents the Company's share of price differential claims on account of import of motor gasoline by the Company, being the difference between the landed cost and ex-refinery prices announced by Oil and Gas Regulatory Authority (OGRA).
 In 2007, the Company as well as other oil marketing companies were asked in a meeting chaired by the Director General Oil to import motor gasoline to meet the increasing local demand.
 Accordingly, oil marketing companies approached the Ministry of Petroleum and Natural Resources (MoPNR) with a proposal for pricing mechanism whereby end consumer price of motor gasoline was proposed to be fixed at weighted average of ex-refinery (import parity) price and landed cost of imported product.
-Despite no response from the MoPNR, the Company along with another oil marketing company continued to import motor gasoline on behalf of the industry being confident that price differential on motor gasoline will be settled as per previous practice i.e. based on the differential between ex-refinery and import cost at the time of filing of cargo with Customs, as imports were being made on MoPNR instructions.
+Despite no response from the MoPNR, the Company along with another oil marketing company continued to import motor gasoline on behalf of the industry being confident that price differential on motor gasoline, will be settled as per previous practice i.e. based on the differential between ex-refinery and import cost at the time of filing of cargo with Customs, as imports were being made on MoPNR instructions.